 Make it a habit to pull the plug as you take you baby from the water.
 The same is true for standalone baby baths – empty the water as soon as possible.

 This is also a good mould prevention strategy, especially for bath toys.

 Let them drain and air dry, and be sure to clean bath toys regularly, as well as the baby tub itself.

 Don’t leave the tap running when your child is in the bath.
 Fluctuations in water temperature are always a possibility, and could result in water that’s too hot for your baby.

 When you’re preparing the bath, fill the tub with water and then turn off the tap before placing your child in the bath.
 If you’re unsure whether the bath water is too hot or cold, you can buy a floating bath water thermometer to get it just right, or use a baby bath tub with a built-in indicator (like the Stokke Flexi Bath, which has a heat sensitive plug).

-If you bathe your toddler in the “regular” bath tub, place them away from the faucet.
+If you bathe your toddler in the “regular” bath tub, place them away from the faucet and put a soft bath spout cover over the faucet to prevent injuries.

-Putting a soft bath spout cover over the faucet will help to prevent injuries.
 Little heads and backs will thank you for this, and it could prevent burns, too, if your pipes get hot.
 It’s especially important once you have to wash a toddler’s hair when they’re screaming, or trying to avoid having their hair detangled.

 Many new-build houses have a water temperature regulator installed that ensures water straight out of the hot tap will not burn.
 However, this isn’t always the case.